-The Statement of Accounts contains estimated figures that are based on assumptions made by the Corporation and Group about the future or that are otherwise uncertain.
+The Statement of Accounts contains estimated figures that are based on assumptions made by the Corporation about the future or that are otherwise uncertain.
 Estimates are made taking into account historical experience, current trends and other relevant factors.
 However, because balances cannot be determined with certainty, actual results could be materially different from the assumptions and estimates.

-The items in the Corporation and Group's Balance Sheet at 31 March 2019 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:
+The items in the Corporations Balance Sheet at 31 March 2018 for which there is a significant risk of material adjustment in the forthcoming financial year are as follows:

-- Pension liabilities: estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
+• Pension liabilities: estimation of the net liability to pay pensions depends on a number of complex judgements relating to the discount rate used, the rate at which salaries are projected to increase, changes in retirement ages, mortality rates and expected returns on pension fund assets.
 A firm of consulting actuaries is engaged to provide the Corporation with expert advice about the assumptions to be applied.
-Sensitivities are included in Note 21. - The valuation of the land in Property, Plant and Equipment has been informed by an independent RICS valuer who has provided a 'red book' report showing the valuation used in the accounts.
+Sensitivities are included in Note 16.